 - How does an answer to an individual question factor into your overall evaluation?

-- Prepare for commonly asked candidate questions (e.g. compensation, benefits, typical day, etc.) so you can answer them when the candidate asks.
+- Prepare for common candidate questions (e.g. compensation, benefits, typical day, etc.) so you can answer them when the candidate asks.
 If you expect your candidate to prepare for interviews, you better be prepared too!

 Come up with an administrative/organization plan